Active Learning for Machine Learning Driven Molecular Dynamics: Discussion

 \section{Discussion}

 Since we query OpenMM only when the RMSD histograms indicate poorly covered regions, we retain the speed and efficiency of CG simulations while correcting the model in those under-sampled states on-the-fly, restoring accuracy and thoroughness in coverage.
-Evaluated on Chignolin's complex structure, pure CG simulation without using our active learning framework often resulted in explosions or implosions due to limited coverage and generalization.
+Evaluated on Chignolin's complex structure, pure CG simulation without using our active learning framework often resulted in explosions or implosions due to limited coverage and indicative of poor generalization over the conformational space of the protein.
 Empirically, we found that our active learning method explored more of the conformational space and improved accuracy across the bond, bond-angle, dihedral, and TICA space metrics in the standardized benchmark.
 This indicates that $(i)$ long CG trajectories are stabilized and explosion and implosion anomalies are avoided, and $(ii)$ more of the conformation space is explored, which is crucial for the ultimate goal of generalization.

-These results demonstrate that targeted active learning in MD stabilizes CG simulations and expands conformational coverage within reasonable compute, while also providing paths for future improvements upon certain mechanisms of our framework.
+These results demonstrate that targeted active learning in MD stabilizes CG simulations and expands conformational coverage within reasonable compute, while also providing paths for future improvements upon mechanisms of our framework that impose limitations on its efficacy.
 Stronger backmapping methodologies would allow for increased accuracy in AA reconstructions while reducing relaxation cost.
 Furthermore, more rigorous distance proxies or measures may further optimize how frames are prioritized and, in turn, reduce excessive oracle usage.
 Ultimately, our active learning framework's targeted, precise, oracle-backed patching of phase-space gaps can significantly expand the training data for ML models in molecular dynamics at a practical cost, and provides clear paths for improvements in selection, backmapping, and representation bridging.